microsoft/terminal/doc/bot.md

 - If an issue is filed matching a pattern that happens all the time (common duplicate phrase, obvious multiple-issues-in-one pattern)...
 - Then close the issue automatically informing the opener that they can resolve the problem and reopen the issue.
 (See Bug/Feature templates for example situations.)

+#### Help ask for Feedback Hub
+- If an issue is tagged `Needs-Feedback-Hub`
+- Then reply to the issue with a bit of text on asking the author to send us data with Feedback Hub and give us the link.
+- And remove the `Needs-Feedback-Hub` tag
+- And add the `Needs-Author-Feedback` tag

 ### PR Management

 #### Codeflow Link *(Disabled)*